Skip to content

 • Embark on a trekking journey, appreciate the natural treasures, and join a guided tour to reach all locations you should not miss.

 • Book your vacation in Kuala Lumpur between January and February to participate in the celebration of the triumph of good over evil.
-It is a religious festival during which locals dress in vibrant traditional attire and shave their heads to express their gratitude to the Hindu god Murugam, who has saved them from the power of demons.
+It is a religious festival during which locals dress in vibrant traditional attire and shave their heads to express gratitude to the Hindu god Murugan, who has saved them from the power of demons.

 • Have a break at one of the Indian restaurants serving traditional South Indian cuisine, Dhosa.
 Dense and delicious!